Indiana’s Trusted Personal Injury Advocates Since 1963.

 Uninsured Driver Accidents in the U.S. and Indiana

 If you don’t have car insurance, you’re not alone.
-As of 2019, 12.6% of U.S. drivers (or 32 million people) did not have any vehicle insurance coverage.
-Indiana ranks 15th of U.S. states with uninsured drivers: 15.8% of Indiana drivers do not have any insurance.
+In 2019, 12.6% of U.S. drivers (or 32 million people) did not have any vehicle insurance coverage.
+Indiana ranks 15th in the U.S. for the highest number of uninsured drivers: 15.8% of Indiana drivers do not have any insurance.

 If you are pulled over or involved in a car accident with no insurance, you could face legal consequences.
 Uninsured or underinsured insurance coverage carried by insured drivers costs an annual average of $13 billion.